jedisct1/webassembly-benchmarks/2021-Q1/README.md

 If you are looking for a general recommendation for running WebAssembly code in a headless environment, here we go:

-_-> Just use Node._
+_-> Just use NodeJS._

 Not exactly what I was expecting.
-But Node is probably a good answer for most people.
-V8 has become a really damn good engine to run WebAssembly code, Node has a working WASI implementation, so there is absolutely nothing wrong with using Node, even just to run a pure WebAssembly application.
+But NodeJS is probably a good answer for most people.
+V8 has become a really damn good engine to run WebAssembly code, NodeJS has a working WASI implementation, so there is absolutely nothing wrong with using NodeJS, even just to run a pure WebAssembly application.

 This is a boring and conservative choice.
 But it does the job.
-Node has the advantage of being already available in most operating systems/linux distros.
+NodeJS has the advantage of being already available in most operating systems/linux distros.
 Instant integration with JavaScript is also a big plus.
 And you'll be only one step away from also running your code in a web browser or Electron, with comparable performance.

 This advice may come a bit premature, though.
-As of today, WASI support in Node still has the "experimental" tag.
+As of today, WASI support in NodeJS still has the "experimental" tag.
 But it's there, and it works.
 It may not be the most memory-efficient solution, though.
 So, if this is a concern, you may want to look at alternatives.

 Are you looking for the best possible performance to build a "serverless" infrastructure? `WAVM` may be better a choice, combined with "snapshots" of the linear memory made after initialization, as done in the excellent [FAASM](https://github.com/faasm/faasm).